dynamic/silverstripe-salsify/README.md

           - width: 300 # Defaults to Fill(300, 300)
 ```

-It is recomended to use this on the `ManyImages` type for the CMS Thumbnails and Strip Thumbnails to prevent the cms from throwing errors.
+It is recommended to use this on the `ManyImages` type for the CMS Thumbnails and Strip Thumbnails to prevent the cms from throwing errors.

 ##### HasOne and HasMany
 has_one and has_many relations can be done just about the same.
 The `HasOne`'s `salsifyField` doesn't matter.
 The `ManyRelation` type requires a salsify field that is an array.
 `ManyRelation` can also have a sort column specified.
-All modifications to the data will be passed through to the mapping realtion.
+All modifications to the data will be passed through to the mapping relation.

 ###### HasOne example:
 ```yaml